apache/doris/docs/en/docs/advanced/partition/dynamic-partition.md

     Specify how many of the latest partitions are hot partitions.
 For hot partition, the system will automatically set its `storage_medium` parameter to SSD, and set `storage_cooldown_time`.

-    **Caution: If there is no SSD disk path under the storage path, configuring this parameter will cause dynamic partition creation to fail.**
+    **Note: If there is no SSD disk path under the storage path, configuring this parameter will cause dynamic partition creation to fail.**

     `hot_partition_num` is all partitions in the previous n days and in the future.